Fleming Meadow - Oct. '25

 We did the loop trail anti-clockwise, as the Brits say.
 The walk was 5.1 miles with 750 ft. of gain, sometimes steep.
 Being flat-landers, this is always a good three-hour workout for the group, and we usually only stop for lunch.

-Today's walkers were: Barb, Jean, Cynthia, Donna, Maryam & Max and me.
+Today's walkers: Barb, Jean, Cynthia, Donna, Maryam & Max and me.
 I apologize for not getting a group photo.

 Thanks to everyone who attended !